MHaneferd/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 12. It uses the feature dataset to name the variables in the main dataset.
 13. The main data set variable names are then cleaned a bit (Removing:'()' and '-', capitalize M and S in Mean and Std, and replacing t and f indicator with time and freq.
 Where it has two names (BodyBody) is replaced with single Body)
 14. It creates a dataframe where it binds togheter the main dataset, the subject and the activity datasets.
 So all is now connected and tidy.
-15. It writes the tidy dataset to ./data/tidy_activity_data.txt
+15. It writes the tidy dataset to tidy_activity_data.txt
 16. It verifies that the dataset has been written by reading in into a verification dataset that is displayed.
 17. It calculates the average of each variable for each activity and each subject by using the aggregate function and puts the result in a new aggregated dataframe.
 18. It updates the new dataframe with an average indicator in each column.
-19. It writes the new tidy dataset to ./data/tidy_average_activity_data.txt
+19. It writes the new tidy dataset to tidy_average_activity_data.txt
 20. It verifies that the dataset has been written by reading in into a verification dataset that is displayed.

 ##Description of the variables in the tidy_average_activity_data.txt file